 He pulled it out of his pocket and let his fingers glide over the keys.
 He didn't know how, but the passcode he had input was the correct one.
 The phone unlocked, revealing a black home screen with only one app visible.
 The text underneath it read MASTERMIND, and left him with more questions than answers as he opened it.
 He vaguely noticed two women who were also awake, one on the ground and one reaching for the handle of the door.
 Drawing his attention back to the cellphone in his hands, he saw a list.

 He tapped on the third name at random, and the screen showed some type of profile page.
-At the very top was YARROW, and just underneath it was a picture.
-It depicted a man with short blonde hair and blue eyes, wearing a fluffy white sweatshirt.
-The same sweatshirt he was wearing.
+At the very top was ANEMONE, and just underneath it was a picture.
+It depicted a man with short blonde hair and blue eyes, wearing a white and blue hospital gown.
+The same type that he was wearing.
 Driven by curiosity, he locked the phone for a moment to see his reflection.
 It seemed to match the photo, which only added to his confusion.
-Yarrow.
-It sounded familiar, a flower perhaps?
+Anemone.
+It sounded familiar, a flower perhaps, or at least a plant?
 He shrugged and sat up, placing the phone on the bed beside him before moving over slowly to where the girl knelt on the ground.

 She blinked and sat up, disturbed by the sound of a male voice.
 Twilight darkness dimmed a small room, human shapes laying low on small, individual mattresses.
 Sleepy eyes regarded the room, taking everything in.
 Who were these people?
 She recognized none of them.
 Just shapes.
 Bodies in the darkness.